 The samples were selected from the 627 patients who attended the facility for hypertension treatment between November 2016 and March 2017.
 Assuming a confidence interval of 95%, an expected frequency of 50% and confidence limits of 5%, sample size, calculated using Epi info 7TM, was determined to be 239.

 In recruiting samples, health promoters addressed patients each morning in the waiting hall about the study and informed them that patients who chose to participate in the study would be placed back in the order of their initial position in the queue to see a doctor.
 Patients who agreed to participate received an information sheet in the vital signs room, and if they met the inclusion criteria, they proceeded to a private room to meet the researchers.
-To be eligible, a patient had to be an adult above 18 years of age, consent to participate in the study, have attended the clinic for at least 3 months, and be on anti-hypertensive medication23 Patients were considered not eligible if they were only on lifestyle modifications, hypertensive emergencies and unable to comprehend the treatment burden questionnaire (TBQ) despite adequate explanation.
+To be eligible, a patient had to be an adult above 18 years of age, consent to participate in the study, have attended the clinic for at least 3 months and be on anti-hypertensive medication.23 Patients were considered not eligible if they were only on lifestyle modifications, hypertensive emergencies and unable to comprehend the treatment burden questionnaire (TBQ) despite adequate explanation.
 In a private room, the researchers repeated the summary of the study purposes to each participant and elicited their understanding.
 Patients who responded were also informed that full details were on the information sheet they received, and that there were numbers to call or emails to write to, if any questions arose.
 Finally, consenting patients were aided to fill the consent form.
 The above routine was followed throughout the period of recruitment.
 Consecutive sampling was continued until the desired sample size was attained.
 Participants were recruited Monday to Friday between 08:00 and 16:00.

 2.4.
 Measurement tools and data collection